robbert-harms/MDT/docs/developers.rst

 Developers
 ##########
 All contributions are welcome to MDT, be it Python code, documentation updates or bug reports.
-As with any software project, there are a few guidelines to follow when developing for MDT.
+As with any software project, there are a few guidelines for developing for MDT.
-These guidelines are meant to ensure that the code and documentation of MDT stay coherent over time.
+These guidelines are meant to ensure that the code and documentation of MDT stays coherent over time.

 ***************
 Code guidelines
 ***************
 MDT is written in two languages, Python and OpenCL.
-We have a general naming guideline and for both Python and OpenCL we have a syntax style guideline.
+We have a general naming guideline for both and a syntax style guideline for both languages separately.

 Variable naming